 NOTE: This review WILL contain several major spoilers to this film.
 I cannot avoid this, in order to discuss what I liked about the film.
 I don’t think knowing these spoilers would necessarily lessen the enjoyment of the film to a first-time viewer, but if you haven’t seen it continue to read at your own risk.

 I really have to give him credit for the way he’s handled his career.
-I remember listening to an interview with him on the radio, soon after his first music video, for “Parents Just Don’t Understand”, had came out, and the DJ was saying how good it was and that Will looked like he could be an actor, and Will said he would love to do a movie.
-And I don’t think I would have imagined that he would have become the worldwide box office star that he is today.
+I remember listening to an interview with him on the radio, soon after his first music video, for “Parents Just Don’t Understand”, had came out, and the DJ was saying how good it was and that Will looked like he could be an actor, and Will said he would love to do a movie, and I don’t think I would have imagined that he would have become the worldwide box office star that he is today.

-For awhile now I’ve considered him my 4th favorite actor (after Nicolas Cage, Johnny Depp, and Denzel Washington), and I have seen most of films, with a few notable exceptions.
-I skipped Legend Of Bagger Vance, because it looked boring, and The Pursuit of Happiness, because it looked depressing.
+For a while now I’ve considered him my 4th favorite actor (after Nicolas Cage, Johnny Depp, and Denzel Washington), and I have seen most of films, with a few notable exceptions.
+I skipped Legend Of Bagger Vance, because it looked boring, and The Pursuit of Happyness, because it looked depressing.
 I also have yet to see I Am Legend, and I don’t know why, because that is, on paper, exactly my type of film.
 It’s even been showing on satellite TV, but I just can’t seem to muster the interest in tuning in to watch it.

 I also skipped Seven Pounds when it came out, didn’t really know what it was about it.
 Then I did catch that halfway through on TV last weekend, and then watched a later showing from the beginning.
 And, as I type this, I just finished watching it again.

 Great movie.
 Very thought-provoking and dramatic.
-It may surprise those who only know Smith from his multiple big budget summer action blockbuster, but will come as no surprise to those who saw him in his very first starring role, Six Degrees of Separation.
-I always knew that he was a good dramatic actor, he just hasn’t been in many films that show off that side of him (he was near-perfect in Ali, though I wasn’t as happy with that film overall).
+It may surprise those who only know Smith from his multiple big budget summer action blockbusters, but will come as no surprise to those who saw him in his very first starring role, Six Degrees of Separation.
+I always knew that he was a good dramatic actor, he just hasn’t been in many films since then that show off that side of him (he was near-perfect in Ali, though I wasn’t as happy with that film overall).

 The movie opens with Will Smith berating a blind man, played by Woody Harrelson, over the phone.
 Then after hanging up he breaks down, and starts smashing things in his house, as if he’s disgusted with himself for treating the man that way.

 He’s Ben Thomas, an IRS Agent, who is seen seeking out and attempting to help the lives of different people.
 We find out that he has donated a liver to one woman, a kidney to a man, and bone marrow to a young boy.
 When having his bone marrow extracted, he refuses an anesthetic, so it is a very painful process.
 It’s as if he’s punishing himself.
-He also talks to confronts the blind man from earlier, in person, in a diner.
+He also talks tothe blind man from earlier, in person, in a diner.
 With the help of a social worker, the woman he had given a liver to, he meets a woman with two kids, who is being abused by her boyfriend, and tries to convince her to leave.
 He eventually gives her his own house, so she can live in peace, while he moves into a cheap motel.

 There’s also a storyline of him meeting a woman, played by Rosario Dawson, who is having some medical problems, she needs a new heart, in addition to being heavily in debt to the IRS, and he gets to know her, and begins a budding romance with her.